cloudfoundry-attic/lattice-release/docs/ltc.md

 - **`--monitor-timeout=1s`** sets the wait time for the application to respond to the healthcheck.
 - **`--no-monitor`** disables health monitoring.
 Lattice will consider the application crashed only if it exits.

-## Building and Launching Droplets

-> The -droplet commands require a "Droplet Store" configured by `ltc target`.

-### `ltc build-droplet`

-`ltc build-droplet DROPLET_NAME http://github.com/buildpack-url` modifies the number of running instances of an application.

-- **`--path=.`** path to droplet source (file or folder)
-- **`--env NAME[=VALUE]`** specifies environment variables.
-You can have multiple `--env` flags.
-Passing an `--env` flag without explicitly setting the VALUE uses the current execution context to set the value.
-- **`--timeout=2m`** sets the maximum polling duration for building the droplet.

-> As an alternative to specifying the URL for a given Buildpack, we also support the following aliases: go, java, python, ruby, nodejs, php, binary, or staticfile.

-### `ltc launch-droplet`

-`ltc launch-droplet APP_NAME DROPLET_NAME` modifies the number of running instances of an application.

-> `ltc launch-droplet` has the same options as [`ltc create`](/docs/ltc.md#ltc-create), except for `--run-as-root`.
-Droplets expect to run under the "vcap" user context.

 ## Managing Applications

 ### `ltc remove`